 I started Fried Okra back in 2007.
 Our youngest was 2 years old and a record-breaking nap taker.
 I took advantage and dove headfirst into a lifelong obsession with crafting.
 I was inspired by how happy and full my life was.
-Married to the most wonderfully goofy guy I have ever met, raising our 3 incredibly bright children, and chasing our ornery beagle off the sofa.
+Married to the most wonderfully goofy guy I have ever met, raising our 3 sweet kids, and chasing our ornery beagle off the sofa.
 Who could ask for more!

 When we moved our family back to Oklahoma, my Etsy shop took off and doors opened.

 Sock Monkeys.
 Never ever would I have thought I would become a toy maker, especially with a medium like socks!
 But they poured out of my fingers, easily the most natural craft I have ever attempted.
 Certainly much more natural than my attempt at crochet!
 The colors and patterns of socks are inspiring.
 How can something as beautiful as a pink and purple argyle sock live it's life stuffed in a shoe.
 It's a thrill to turn something with so much personality already into a sweet faced lovable Sock Monkey.
 I thoroughly enjoy making such a beloved, traditional toy but in my own distinct style.